edgio-docs/edgio-docs/guides/applications/v7/experimentation/iterative_migration_tutorial.md

 ## Identifying the Entry Environment

 This tutorial requires an environment through which traffic for other environments will be routed.
-Our recommendation is to use your production environment.
-This environment contains the hostnames for the traffic that will be split.
+We will refer to this environment as the entry environment.
+We recommend using the environment that contains the hostnames whose traffic will be split.

 <Callout type="info">